 I’ve always said that walking in the path of those who came before us is by far the best lesson travel can teach.
-And, graveyards, in particular, are treasure troves of stories.
+Graveyards, in particular, are treasure troves of stories.
 Walking across a civil war battlefield in Franklin, TN you’ll learn the story of Matilda Lotz, or Glen Worthington whose civil war story unfolded near Frederick, MD.
 These are moments frozen in time.

 Moments in which we can choose to stop and consider the idea that we, as a nation, cannot move forward if we do not recognize how far we’ve come and how far we still have to go.
-It’s what I love most about history.
-And, it’s what I love most about travel.
+It’s what I love most about history, and it’s what I love most about travel.

 Stories from the Graveyards

 I love to spin a good story.
 Whether we travel just down the road or across the ocean, I’m always looking for the story behind the experience.
 When Viola Davis recently won her academy award, she told the audience to look for stories in the graveyards because that’s where you’ll find the stories of ordinary people who lived a life.
-I found her speech especially moving because I likened her words to my love of walking in the path of those who came before us.
+Her speech was especially moving because I likened her words to my love of walking in the path of those who came before us.

 Over the course of a few recent days we’ve had the opportunity to learn two new lessons; moments in which history once again taught us how far we’ve come and how much we’ve yet to learn.
 The first lesson was taught to us by six-year-old Glenn Worthington who in 1864 – along with his father’s slaves – hid in the basement and watched through the cracks of a boarded up window as a civil war battle raged before his eyes.
 Take that in for a moment.
 Imagine a six-year-old witnessing such a thing on his family’s farm and the lasting impact on his life.